1976 German Grand Prix: Race

 Lauda had also changed his tyres after lap one and was trying hard to make up for the lost time.
 Just after the fast left kink before the Bergwerk right hand curve, his Ferrari 312T2 snapped to the right and spun through the fencing into an earth bank.
 The car bounced back onto the track, enveloped in flames.
 Guy Edwards managed to avoid the Ferrari, but Brett Lunger hit it and Harald Ertl then hit Lunger's car.
 All three drivers stopped and tried to get Lauda out of the flames and they were joined by Merzario, who stopped his Wolf Williams after seeing the wreck.
 Lauda had suffered serious burns and was rushed by helicopter to the Bundeswehr hospital in Koblenz; from there he was flown to the Trauma Clinic in Ludwigshafen, home to Germany's most advanced burn ward at the time, where he fought for his life for the next few days.

 Most cars had assembled at the crash site, being unable to pass by on the narrow track.
-The race had been stopped after the accident, and the race was restarted at 3:10pm, the restart only saw 20 of the 24 starters remained, although Chris Amon decided not to start the race again.
+The race had been stopped after the accident, and the race was restarted at 3:10pm, the restart only saw 20 of the 24 starters remaining, although Chris Amon decided not to start the race again.
 The rain had gone and Hunt passed Regazzoni, Scheckter, Depailler, and Pace to take the lead for good.
 At the Flugplatz, Peterson lost control of his March and crashed heavily, while Regazzoni had another spin and Depailler went off, avoiding the Ferrari.
 Pace overtook Scheckter and ended the first lap in second place.
 On the second lap, Scheckter passed Pace and the Brazilian fell behind Regazzoni on the third lap, during which sixth-placed Vittorio Brambilla crashed at Adenau Bridge because of a brake failure on his March.
 Mass took advantage of it and overtook Gunnar Nilsson on the fifth lap and Pace on lap 10.
 On the 12th lap, Regazzoni spun again and Mass moved to third with Pace fourth, Nilsson fifth, and Stommelen sixth.